gplepage/lsqfit/doc/html/_sources/overview.txt

 the ``x``\s, and therefore the "correct" values for ``y=f(x)``; and 3) add random noise to the ``y``\s, to simulate measurement errors.
-Here we will work through a simple implementation of this recipe to illustrate how the :mod:`gvar` module can be used to build complicated gaussian distributions (in this case for the correlated noise in the ``y``\s).
+Here we will work through a simple implementation of this recipe to illustrate how the :mod:`gvar` module can be used to build complicated Gaussian distributions (in this case for the correlated noise in the ``y``\s).
 A reader eager to fit real data can skip this section on first reading.